NinaSSawyer/ai-engineering-manager-challenge-sfl/03_section3_Management/ChemBERTa_Workplan.md

 |Team lacks ChemBERTa familiarity         |Upskill via onboarding sessions, internal wiki          |

 ## 9. Timeline and Deliverables ##

+The proposed timeline is structured across five phases over a 12-week period, with each stage building upon the prior.
+Data Readiness and Prototype Integration are prioritized early to enable a strong technical foundation.
+Infrastructure work runs in parallel with model iteration to reduce idle time.
+Validation and compliance milestones are scheduled after internal benchmarks are met to ensure traceability, while the final phase focuses on transitioning the solution into monitored production.
+This timeline reflects typical cycle times for similar pilots and can be compressed or extended depending on available resources.

 ![Timeline and Deliverable Dependencies](./chemberta_gantt_chart.png)